at LSU (2005-11):

 14 - All-Americans

-Marvin Gibson is in his fourth season as an assistant coach at Clemson in 2016-17.
+Marvin Gibson is in his fifth season as an assistant coach at Clemson in 2017-18.
 He was hired in July 2013 by head coach Mark Elliott to help instruct the men’s and women’s sprints, hurdles and relays.

 He took sprinter Tevin Hester to unprecedented heights in three seasons working with the talented short sprinter.
 Hester finished his career with nine All-America honors, eight under Gibson's coaching.
 He also won seven individual ACC titles, all under Gibson over his final three years.
 Hester was also a three-time ACC MVP and the 2015 Indoor and Outdoor Performer of the Year.